-Repository CRD #
+Repository CR #

 cat <<EOF|kubectl create -n my-pipeline-ci -f-